kragen/derctuo/transaction-per-call.md

 (Also, see above about the relationship with REST; the system can be extended in a natural way to prevent lost-update errors in web services.)

+What about the XPra/NeWS/AJAX problem?
+Above I talked about using transactions across a distributed network under a single administrator as a near-panacea for problems of distributed programming, a level of optimism that surely will not pan out in real life.
+XPra provides remote access to GUI applications running on a server somewhere by rendering their GUIs server-side and transmitting the screen updates using a codec such as H.264, but this suffers from both computing-power-bottleneck problems (especially when many users share the same server) and latency problems.
+NeWS tried to solve this problem by allowing the application author to upload snippets of PostScript code to the window server, which could then react instantly to user interface events and do as much rendering inside the window server as desirable, providing a smart-client/mobile-code solution similar to modern AJAX webapps, but with PostScript as the client-side programming language instead of JS.
+AJAX is very good at improving responsivity, at least when it doesn't bloat a fucking text chat UI to occupy a gigabyte of RAM, and especially at reducing server load.

+Could distributed transactions simplify the task of programming such applications?
+This is a degenerate case of the network of worker nodes all beating on a single master: one master, which is also a worker, and a second worker for low latency.
+Maybe they could allow any given code to run transparently on either end of the high-latency connection, or indeed optimistically on both ends of the connection, with the results from the second-to-commit execution being discarded.
+Transactions that only *read* the database can display their results from the database with the possibility of being out-of-date and needing to be re-executed (this is more or less how Meteor works, although they aren't called "transactions"), while transactions that write to it would have to wait for the server to confirm before reporting success.
+I don't know, I think there's maybe some potential here, but I don't have it thoroughly thought out.

 Is there a connection with hardware transactional memory support that is starting to appear in modern high-end manycore systems?
 It is in